top of page

 Can a seasonal road create a prescriptive easement?

-Does the clock restart when land changes owners?
+Does the clock restart when land changes ownership?

-No. The prescriptive use period continues regardless of ownership transfers.
+No, the prescriptive use period remains intact regardless of ownership transfers.

 Is a prescriptive easement the same as ownership?

-No. It gives the right to use, not own.
-But it can drastically affect property value and control.
+No, it grants the right to use, not own.
+However, it can significantly impact property value and control.

 Final Thought: The Law Rewards the Watchful

-The gristmill didn’t win because it had a better lawyer.
-It won because it paid attention and acted like it had the right for 20 years.
+The gristmill didn’t win the lawsuit due to a superior lawyer.
+It won because it observed and acted as if it had rights for 20 years.

-If you’re unsure whether an easement has formed—or want to stop one—don’t wait until year 19.5.
+If you're unsure whether an easement has developed—or wish to stop one—don’t wait until year 19.5.

 ✅ Call to Action: Protect Your Rights Before Time Runs Out